 Since then, I’ve only tried making homemade popsicles one other time.
 I decided to stick with baked lemon treats instead!

-And also unlike those popsicles… These definitely popped right out of the muffin pan! ?
+And unlike those popsicles… These definitely popped right out of the muffin pan!

-So let’s talk about how to make these healthy lemon zucchini muffins!
+Let’s talk about what you’ll need to make these healthy lemon zucchini muffins!

-You’ll start with white whole wheat flour (like this!), which isn’t actually a combination of white (aka all-purpose) flour and whole wheat flour.
+Flour.
+You’ll start with white whole wheat flour.
+No, it’s not a combination of white (aka all-purpose) flour and regular whole wheat flour!
 Instead, white whole wheat flour is made from soft white wheat (hence the name!), whereas regular whole wheat flour comes from a heartier variety of red wheat.

 They both have the same health benefits, but white whole wheat flour has a lighter taste and texture.
 And that quality lets the citrus flavor and moist texture of these healthy lemon zucchini muffins truly shine!

+Butter.
 And while we’re on the topic of that moist texture… These healthy lemon zucchini muffins only require ½ tablespoon of butter.
 Yes, that’s it!
-The rest of their tenderness comes from Greek yogurt, one of my favorite healthy baking ingredients.
+The rest of their tenderness comes from a few of my favorite healthy baking ingredients, including…

-Greek yogurt adds the same moisture to your muffin batter as extra butter or oil—but for a fraction of the calories!
-It also gives your muffins a protein boost.
+Greek yogurt.
+I love Greek yogurt!
+I’ve used it to make everything from muffins and scones to pancakes and waffles to cakes and cupcakes to brownies and cheesecake… And even whipped cream and frosting!
+In this recipe, Greek yogurt adds the same moisture to your muffin batter as extra butter or oil — but for a fraction of the calories.
+It also gives your muffins a protein boost!

 Low calorie muffins… That are higher in protein… And still really moist and tender.
 Win-win-win!